dattran-itrvn/IsaacSim2IsaacLab/CubeLift/README.md

-Pick a cube and bring it to a sampled target position with the Franka robot
+Pick a cube and bring it to a sampled target position with the UR10 and Robotiq gripper 2F-140.